yushengtzou/CPE/README.md

-# Coding Notes
+# CPE

-This repo is the harbour of my code for solving UVa Online Judge problems and Leetcode.
-Its purpose is to prepare for the Collegiate Programming Examination (CPE) and IT company interview.
+This repo is the harbour of my code for solving UVa Online Judge problems.
+Its purpose is to prepare for the Collegiate Programming Examination (CPE).

 A part of the README.md is a fork from <a href=https://github.com/YuTing-Fang1999/CPE>YuTing-Fang1999/CPE</a>

-# CPE
 ## 萬能標頭檔
 ```cpp
 #include<bits/stdc++.h>